 Capturing Value from Smart Real Estate Technology

-Internet of Things (IoT) is a cutting-edge technology that, with the help of IoT sensors, connects various physical objects located on real estate properties, providing users with an interconnected way to gather the information that allows to automate various repetitive operations, detect potential equipment flows, and create a more cohesive and informed user experience.
+Internet of Things (IoT) is a cutting-edge technology that, with the help of IoT sensors, connects various physical objects located on real estate properties, providing users with an interconnected way to gather the information that allows them to automate various repetitive operations, detect potential equipment flows, and create a more cohesive and informed user experience.

 “Especially in large sites, such as industrial zones, office parks, shopping malls, airports or seaports, IoT can help reduce the cost of energy, spatial management and building maintenance by up to 30 percent.”Bettina Tratz-Ryan, research vice president at Gartner Inc